Last Updated on

 Click Apply, then get all of this confirmed by clicking ‘Yes’.

 You should now have your primary monitor all ready to go.
-If something has gone wrong, just follow the above instructions again and correct any errors.
+If something goes wrong, just follow the above instructions again and correct any errors.

 How To Change Primary Monitor In Windows 10 Via AMD Radeon Settings

-Similar to that of NVIDIA, AMD also has a settings program where you can change your primary monitor in Windows 10.
+Similar to that of NVidia, AMD also has a settings program where you can change your primary monitor in Windows 10.
 Again, if you don’t have this program installed, you can do so by clicking here.
-Without further ado, let’s get started.

 Open AMD Radeon Settings